Jane abandoned by her mother.

 "Out with army mates.
 Female were they?
 Your jacket smells of perfume and it's not mine."

 Steve walked over and shoved Elsie across the room.
-"Don't you bloody interrogate me.
+"Don't you bloody interrogate me, I had enough of that in the prison camp.
 Accusing, accusing; you have a cheek.
 I can accuse as well.
-Who has been looking after you while I was held in that German prison camp?"
+Who has been looking after you while I was held in Germany?"

 "What the hell do you mean by that?"

 Steve pushed her again causing her to fall back onto the sofa.
 "Get up to bed and out of my sight or I just might smash your face."

 "Mum!"
 Their daughter Carol stood looking in from the living room door.

 "It's all right love.
 I'm coming up now.
 Get back up to bed."

 Carol went back to her bedroom and Elsie looked up at Steve.
 "Why are you being like this?
 Are you seeing someone else?"

 Steve laughed. " You've got a bloody nerve.
 I know you've had men around while I was away."

 "No, I haven't.
 But I could have.
 I've had plenty of offers."